+TurboActivate is the part of LimeLM you include with your app, allowing you to add online and offline activation.
 TurboActivate comes in 2 parts: the library and the wizard.
 The TurboActivate library must be included with your application to add trial support along with serial number and online activation protection to your app.

+Read more about using the TurboActivate wizard.
 Use any programming language

 You can integrate TurboActivate with any language and any program that runs on Windows, Mac OS X, or Linux.
 Here are some tutorials:

-If you're making a Mac OS X or Linux app, you should also check out these articles:
+If you're making a Mac OS X or Linux app you should also check out these articles:

 You can also integrate TurboActivate within your installer:

 Need to integrate TurboActivate with another language and you're not sure how?
-Ask us on the forum.

 Requirements for TurboActivate

-TurboActivate works on Windows XP through Windows 8, Mac OS X, and Linux:
+TurboActivate works on Windows Vista through Windows 11, macOS (Mac OS X), Linux, and BSD:

 Windows 2008 (and 2008 R2)

-- Windows 2012
+Windows 2012 (and 2012 R2)

-- Windows 8
+Windows 8 (and Windows 8.1)